-Resolved, That self-sovereignty is the law of man's nature, That it is more ennobling to regard him as a combination of immortal principles, and appleyelop them as to become his own guide, than to elect another to lead him.
-That it is also more conducive to order, an order rests upon principle and Resolved, That a republican government has recognized the high destiny of being sowereigns over themselves.
+Resolved, That self-sovereignty is the law of man's nature.
+That it is more ennobling to regard him as a combination of immortal principles, and softevelop them as to become his own guide, than to elect another to lead him.
+That it is also more conducive to order, as order rests upon principle and not upon force.